 In the future, I am interested in teaching courses in international economics and business, emerging markets, economic development, advanced courses in macroeconomics, and interdisciplinary courses that create an opportunity for students to gain real world experience.

 I have mentored and guided the research of several undergraduate students at Fordham University.
-Along with my research and teaching interests, I look forward to the opportunity to continue working with students in an advising role to help them get the most out of their college education.
+Along with my research and teaching interests, I look forward to the opportunity to continue working with students in an advising role to help them get the most out of their academic experience.